geowe/geowe-coordinate-utils/README.md

 ## Contributing ##
 To contribute to the project, feel free to modify and add functionalities.
 For each change, it is recommended to use the development environment, which is based in the validation tests.
-To load the test locally, you can start a web server with `npm start` and go to `localhost: 9000`.
+To load the test locally, you can start a web server with `npm start` and go to `localhost:9000`.

 ## MIT License ##